Colloidal Suspensions can have Non-Zero Angles of Repose below the Minimal Value for Athermal Frictionless Particles

-The angle of repose $\theta_r$ is measured through a flow-to-arrest protocol: the piles are first put into flow by tilting the drums to a prescribed initial inclination $\theta_{\mathrm{start}}$ at \SI{720}{\degree\per\second}, and the subsequent evolution of the free surface is monitored until the dynamics cease.
-Over $2000$ images are acquired with a logarithmic time spacing.
-The instantaneous pile angle $\theta(t)$ is extracted using automated contour detection and averaged over the twenty drums.
+The angle of repose $\theta_r$ is measured through a flow-to-arrest protocol: the piles are first put into flow by tilting the drums rapidly (within less than \qty{1}{\second}) to a chosen initial inclination $\theta_{\mathrm{start}}$, and the subsequent evolution of the free surface is monitored until the dynamics cease.
+Over $2000$ images are acquired with a logarithmic frame rate.
+The instantaneous pile angle $\theta(t)$ is extracted using automated contour detection and averaged over the twenty drums (see \hyperref[image_analysis]{Sup.
+Mat.}).
 We define the angle of repose $\theta_r$ as the smallest angle for which $\theta(t)$ shows no measurable evolution over a time comparable to the full relaxation time (\textit{i.e.}, the time needed for the pile to flow from $\theta_\mathrm{start}$ to $\theta_r$).
 This definition corresponds to the lower angle of repose commonly measured for granular materials in rotating drum experiments~\cite{Liu2005}.
-We apply this protocol to piles of seven particle sizes, $d \approx 2$--7~\si{\micro\meter}, spanning gravitational Péclet numbers $\mathrm{Pe}_g \approx 15$--2500 (see Table~\ref{tab:Pe_values}).
+We apply this protocol to piles of seven particle sizes, $d \approx \qtyrange{2}{7}{\micro\meter}$, spanning gravitational Péclet numbers $\mathrm{Pe}_g \approx \qtyrange{15}{2500}{}$ (Table~\ref{tab:Pe_values}).
 Each measurement is repeated twice on the same device and once on an independent device to confirm the absence of sample degradation and ensure reproducibility.